 Seek medical treatment and request a certificate of fitness from your doctor.

-You can notify the insurer and make an online claim for personal injury benefits using your Service NSW account.
+To make a claim for personal injury benefits you can apply online using your Service NSW account.

 You can also apply by completing the Application for personal injury benefits form (some hospitals also stock the form) and send or email it to the CTP insurer.